yushiangfu/study-notes/f0-console.md

 ### PTY

-In the PTY design, a pair of master and slave TTY devices are bound to each other; output from the master is input to the slave and vice versa.
+In the PTY (pseudo-terminal) design, a master and slave TTY device are paired together, creating a bidirectional connection.
+The master's output is redirected to the slave, and vice versa.

-For example, when we start the GUI terminal, that application opens `/dev/ptmx` to get the file descriptor of the pseudo-terminal master (ptm).
+For instance, when launching a GUI terminal application, it opens /dev/ptmx to obtain the file descriptor of the pseudo-terminal master (ptm).
-Simultaneously, a pseudo-terminal slave (pts) file is generated, e.g., `/dev/pts/0`, and we expect a newly forked shell attached to it.
+Simultaneously, a pseudo-terminal slave (pts) file is generated, such as /dev/pts/0, and a newly forked shell is attached to it.

-Anything we input on the master side goes through its TTY driver and line discipline.
+Any input provided on the master side undergoes processing by its TTY driver and line discipline.
-When the enter key is pressed, data delivers to the slave side: from the slave's line discipline, the TTY driver up to the shell for command processing.
+When the enter key is pressed, the data is transmitted to the slave side, passing through the slave's line discipline, TTY driver, and ultimately reaching the shell for command processing.

-As you can imagine, the output follows the same logic going back to the master side for display, locally or remotely (e.g., ssh server case).
+Likewise, output from the shell follows a similar path back to the master side for display, whether it is local or remote (e.g., in the case of an SSH server).

 <p align="center"><img src="images/console/pty.png" /></p>